-As the climate changes, coastal erosion poses and increasing threat to Milwaukee County.
+As the climate changes, coastal erosion may pose an increasing threat to Milwaukee County.
 Intensifying storms and changing precipitation patterns can contribute to the acceleration of erosion processes along the Lake Michigan shoreline.
-These environmental shifts heighten the risk of land loss, shoreline retreat, and ultimately cause damage and disruptions to key County resources.
+These environmental shifts heighten the risk of land loss, shoreline retreat, and ultimately cause damage and disruptions to key county resources.
 Critical assets becoming more susceptible to erosion-induced hazards can jeopardize the safety, accessibility, and economic stability of the community.